ChandleWEi/synack/README.md

 synack
 ======

+This version for ruby 1.8.7 you need sudo gem install terminal-notifier

 Synack is a client/server wrapper for https://github.com/alloy/terminal-notifier that allows arbitrary messages to be sent to Mac OS X Mountain Lion's Notification Center.